MataMercer/Blackjack_Allegro/ConsoleApplication1/ReadMe.txt

-Fully functioining blackjack made with the Allegro library.
+Blackjack made with the Allegro library.